amiresk/counter-app/README.md

         export default Counter;

   ----
-  we cam add any intem to our propert and call it in {} valid javascrip expersion For example, we can add a URL to our property and render it.
+  we can add any objects to our property and call it in {} valid javascrip expersion For example, we can add a URL to our property and render it.

         import React, { Component } from "react";